Bagne of Toulon: Escapes

-The Revolution and political prisoners
+Involvement in conflict

-During the 1793 Siege of Toulon in the course of the French Revolution, Toulon was a stronghold of the royalists and was occupied by the British.
-When the British were forced to depart, largely thanks to the maneuvers of Napoleon Bonaparte, then a young officer of artillery, the British set fire to the Arsenal.
-The prisoners of the Bagne assisted the sailors of the French navy in putting out the fires.
+During the 1793 siege of Toulon in the second year of the French Revolutionary Wars, the city was under the control of an alliance of Royalist, Federalist, British, Spanish, Neapolitan, Sicilian and Sardinian forces.
+When they were forced to evacuate Toulon as a result of successful attacks by the French Revolutionary Army, Royal Navy personnel under Sidney Smith set the city's New Arsenal on fire, and prisoners from the Bagne assisted pro-Republican sailors of the French Navy in putting out the fires.
 During the French Directory, wealthy prisoners were permitted to wear ordinary street clothing and to promenade freely outside the Bagne.
 Instead of an iron ring on their ankle, they were permitted to wear a slender silver ring, which was largely concealed by their trousers.
 During this time certain prisoners were allowed to work in the town as gardeners, domestic servants, musicians and teachers.
 After Napoleon took power in 1799, the more rigorous regime was restored.